 Each year Jeffco Open Space uses seasonal wildlife closures at the parks to protect species at sensitive times in their life cycles.
-This year’s seasonal wildlife closures affect five Jeffco Open Space parks.
+This year’s seasonal wildlife closures affect numerous Jeffco Open Space parks and trails.

 Centennial Cone Park